aio-libs/aiohttp/docs/tracing_reference.rst

       ``params`` is :class:`aiohttp.TraceRequestStartParams` instance.

+   .. attribute:: on_request_chunk_sent

+      Property that gives access to the signals that will be executed when a chunk of request body is sent.

+      ``params`` is :class:`aiohttp.TraceRequestChunkSentParams` instance.

+   .. attribute:: on_response_chunk_received

+      Property that gives access to the signals that will be executed when a chunk of response body is received.

+      ``params`` is :class:`aiohttp.TraceResponseChunkReceivedParams` instance.

    .. attribute:: on_request_redirect

       Property that gives access to the signals that will be executed when a